 In a successful cake the ingredients that strengthen the cake structure (flour and eggs) are balanced with the ingredients that weaken the cake structure (sugar and fat).
 To create a moist, sweet and tender cake that bakes up with a nice even crumb the four main ingredients have to work together.

-For this class we’ll learn about one of the “cake tenderizers”- sugar.
+For this class we’ll learn about one of the “cake tenderizers” in cake batter – sugar.

-Of course sugar is important in the kitchen because the sweet flavor makes food delicious.
+- Sugar’s sweet flavor makes food delicious.
 We humans are programmed to like sweet.
-Sweetness also balances out sour and bitter flavors in food to help create a more complex flavor.
+Sweetness also balances out sour and bitter flavors for a more complex flavor.